Engee documentation

 Usage

-• data = bpskdemodulator(waveform) applies demodulation to a BPSK-modulated signal and returns the demodulated input signal.
+• data = bpskdemodulator(waveform) applies demodulation to the BPSK-modulated signal waveform and writes the demodulated input signal to data.

 Arguments